 Role in removing damaged organelles and proteins: This is a quality control since the organelles and proteins must be evaluated and disposed of to give way for the new ones if they are dysfunctional or have formed aggregates.
 This process is crucial for the sustenance of a healthy and stable internal environment within the cell’s cytoplasm and for avoiding the buildup of hazardous by-products of cellular metabolic activity.

-Role in the immune response: Lysosomes help the cell in its defense mechanisms as they digest antibodies and any other foreign material like bacteria and viruses taken in by the cell.
+Role in the immune response: Lysosomes help the cell in its defence mechanisms as they digest antibodies and any other foreign material like bacteria and viruses taken in by the cell.
 Cells including macrophages and neutrophils recognize pathogens and engulf them into the phagosomes that later on fuse with lysosomes thus forming phagolysosomes where the pathogens are destroyed.

 Mechanism of destroying bacteria and viruses: Proteases and nucleases that are present in lysosomes break down the proteins and nucleic acids of the pathogens and make them non-functional.
 This process is important in the protection of the cell against microorganisms’ intrusions and general immune system response.